RPT-UPDATE 1-IPOs stoke San Francisco housing market

 out of his SOMA condo and was planning to rent it out, thinking

-he couldn't sell it for the roughly $760,000 he paid back in
+he couldn't sell if for the roughly $760,000 he paid back in

 2009.